lanking520/Digital_China/README.md

 ## 2016-07-19 Finish the Work Report and summary of untested terminals
 The hardest things ever in this functional test is the test of all terminals.
 Today a complete summary of tested and untested terminal table is completed.
 After the checking process in today, I will begain to finallize all terminals.

+## 2016-07-20 How time flies, a month!
+Well, now we have moved to the evaluation stage, the current job is to amend more terminals in the system design.
+The first one is the beatecard controller...